GodswillUmoh/Feature_Scaling/README.md

 |Decision Trees / Random Forest|	Not required|
 |Naive Bayes|	Not required|

+## Takeaway
+We do not have to apply feature scaling in linear regression because the coefficient compensate for the scaling but that is not the case with SVR.

 ## Explanation on Scaling:
 _Imagine a dataset with features like height (cm) and weight (kg):_
 > + Without scaling: